CI Integration

 Getting Shorebird credentials onto the builder

-Section titled “Getting Shorebird credentials onto the builder”Most Shorebird functionality, like creating releases and patches, requires being authenticated.
-In order to authenticate with Shorebird in CI, you will need to generate a CI token.
+Section titled “Getting Shorebird credentials onto the builder”Most Shorebird functionality, like creating releases and patches, requires authentication.
+To authenticate in your CI, create an API key from the Shorebird Console:

 recommend using a secrets manager for the token, or secure environment